 Trustees are, individually and collectively, responsible for the overall governance and strategic direction of the organisation.
 Everything done by the Board Officers or Trustees is done on behalf of the Board, and all Trustees are responsible for the decisions of the Board.

 The result of the election of the Trustees is announced at the AGM.
 Trustees are eligible to serve for two four-year terms.
-If you are interested in becoming a Trustee, we have a selection process run by our Council Nominations Panel.
+If you are interested in becoming a Trustee, we have a selection process run by the Nominations Committee.

 Annual General Meeting (AGM)

 The AGM meets to receive the annual accounts, consider and vote on any resolutions and motions.
-The results of the Trustee and Nominations Panel elections are also announced at the AGM.
+The results of the Trustee election is also announced at the AGM.
 To attend the AGM and have the right to vote, members must have signed up for Company Membership and be on the Register of Company Members.

-Our virtual AGM 2020 was held on Saturday 7th November.
-There were 161 Company Members (eligible to vote) present.
-Barbara Kasumu and Fiona Steggles were re-elected as Trustees and Clare Fordham was elected as a new Trustees for a four-year term.
+Our virtual AGM 2020 was held on Saturday 13th November.
+There were 113 Company Members (eligible to vote) present.
+Cathyrn Hayhurts was re-elected as a Trustee.
+Darren Barker and Anna Welsh were elected as new Trustees for a four-year term.
 In, addition, the Chair announced that the Board had co-opted Tegryn Jones and Caleb Stevens as Trustees both for a one-year term.
-Helen Maurice-Jones was re-elected as the Council Nomination Panel (CNP) Association Member.
-There were no changes to the Articles and Standing Orders.
+The Company Members approved changes to the Articles of Association including evolving the current Nominations Panel into a Nominations Committee reporting to the Board but retaining independent members elected ahead of the AGM; allowing online meetings; and the removal of some transitional provisions relating to previous governance changes which no longer applied.

 The Board’s link with the membership comes through Company Membership – a special status of the YHA membership that enables members to have an input in to decision making, whilst providing the Board with a mechanism to consult with the membership.